xgeoff/forerunner/README.md

 Forerunner is fully thread-safe and reentrant.

-### Workflow

-* Immutable after construction
-* Safe to share across threads
-* Multiple threads may execute concurrently with separate contexts

-### WorkflowEngine

-* Stateless
-* Not bound to a specific workflow
-* Safe for concurrent execution

-This is possible because:

 * `Workflow` is immutable
+* `WorkflowEngine` is stateless
-* `WorkflowEngine.execute()` uses only method-local state
+* Execution uses method-local state only
-* `NodeOutcome` and `ExecutionResult` are immutable
-* No global state or caching is used
+* No global caches or shared mutable data

+A single workflow and a single engine instance may be shared safely across threads.

 ---